Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 Yes, you can absolutely make reservations for the main dining room!
 If you have a large party or you need a specific dining time because of a planned activity, this is a great idea.

 You can make reservations on the NCL website before your cruise, but I usually just make my reservations on board when I have a better idea of which activities we’ll be doing.
-You can book on the Cruise Norwegian app or right at the restaurant’s host stand.
+You can also book right at the restaurant’s host stand.

 Bonus NCL tip: if you show up to a dining room and there’s a long wait for a table, often the host will give you a pager and a drink coupon for a glass of sparkling wine while you wait!